PMVTrang/UET_Dictionary_OOP/README.md

 ***

-_This project has not completed yet.
+_This project has not been completed yet.
 This submission is for the grading._